aberlanas/SMX-SOM/UD04-Users-and-Groups/UD04-Task-11-LocalUsers-LinuX.md

 ## Script 07

-Code a Shell Script that uses the first argument give in order show all the users on the System which their `$HOME` matches the argument.
+Code a Shell Script that uses the first argument given in order show all the users on the System which their `$HOME` matches the argument.

 ## Script 08